-This document presents the M&V savings methodology for participation in a load management program that involves the curtailment of an interruptible load during the summer peak period.
-Project sponsors, who have agreed to deliver demand savings to the utility from the utility’s customer, must commit to an availability of curtailed load throughout the summer peak demand period.
+This document presents the M&V savings methodology for participation in a load management program that involves the curtailment of an interruptible load during the summer or winter peak periods.
+Project sponsors, who have agreed to deliver demand savings to the utility from the utility’s customer, must commit to an availability of curtailed load throughout the summer or winter peak demand periods.
 These project sponsors may include national or local energy efficiency service providers (EESPs), retail electricity providers (REPs), or individual customers.
 Different utilities offer different details on their programs, but they all have similar eligibility criteria, listed below: